SamirAhmad5445/react-ums-home-page/README.md

 └── package.json
 ```

-In /App.jsx, I can import any component or section from the corresponding directories, thanks to the index.js files.
-My App.jsx looks like this:
+In `/App.jsx`, I can import any component or section from the corresponding directories, thanks to the `index.js` files.
+My `App.jsx` looks like this:

 ```jsx
 import { SectionA, SectionB } from "/sections";